Mali War: Background

-Since independence, pressures from government policies aimed at crushing traditional power structures, social mores, and local justice customs have caused several rebellions by the Tuaregs.
+Since Mali's independence in 1960, pressures from government policies aimed at crushing traditional power structures, social mores, and local justice customs have caused several rebellions by the Tuaregs.
 Repeated promises of autonomy made in the aftermath of these uprisings were ignored, and Tuareg leaders were frequently sidelined from national politics.
 By late 2010, Tuareg political activists were renewing calls for Azawadi independence, asserting that they were marginalized and consequently impoverished in both Mali and Niger, and that mining projects had damaged important pastoral areas.
 Contributing to these grievances were broader issues such as climate change and a long history of forced modernization imposed on the nomadic societies of northern Mali, which deepened the divide between Tuareg communities and the central government.

 During the 2000s, Salafi jihadists and preachers associated with al-Qaeda in the Islamic Maghreb (AQIM) began infiltrating northern Mali from southern Algeria.
 Seeking refuge from Algerian security forces, they established the region as a strategic rear base, a hub for illicit trade, and a training ground.
 They radicalized local youth, leading them to attempt to seek a better future through joining the ranks of Al-Qahda.
 Meanwhile, Southern Algeria AQIM leaders cultivated relationships with tribal and community leaders in northern Mali.
 By 2012, AQIM had entrenched itself in the region's political, social, and economic networks.
 Internal disagreements over the Algerian-centric focus of the group led to a split in 2011.
 The breakaway faction, the Movement for Oneness and Jihad in West Africa (MOJWA), aimed to expand operations across the Sahel and West Africa.